University of Oldenburg

 Funding

-Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.Internal and External Funding opportunities for study abroad in Germany, including DAAD awards, the AGEC award, etc. are available on the funding page.
+Did you know that you can take your UCalgary funding with you on exchange?
+Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.

 Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.

-Come To Oldenburg Grant Students selected for Oldenburg are eligible to apply for the "Come to Oldenburg" Grant, which supports exchange students with up to 2000 euros for a minimum 4 month stay (award may be competitive).
+Come To Oldenburg Grant: Students selected for Oldenburg are eligible to apply for the "Come to Oldenburg" Grant, which supports exchange students with up to 2000 euros for a minimum 4 month stay (award may be competitive).
 The award is dispersed over 4 months in 500 euro increments.
 Note: Deadline to apply for this award is Jan 28th in the calendar year you wish to study at Oldenburg.
-For Fall or Full year studies, please see the link above for details on the documents you will need to prepare to submit to the exchange advisor immediately after the January competitive deadline.
+For Fall or Full year studies, please see the link above for details on the documents you will need to prepare to submit to the exchange advisor immediately after the January priority deadline.

-Oldenburg offers affordable options in 11 various Halls of Residence - the cost of living in a student residence ranges from roughly €180 to about €375 per month.
-If you want to apply to residence, you will be able to apply as a part of the host university application process, if nominated by UCalgary.
+Oldenburg offers affordable options in 11 Halls of Residence - the cost of living in a student residence ranges from roughly €200 to about €475 per month.
+If you want to apply to residence, you will be able to apply as a part of the host university application process, after you are nominated for the exchange by UCalgary.

 You can also arrange for your own accommodation with the assistance of Studentenwerk Oldenburg (SWO).
 Applications for assistance with finding accommodation through SWO should also be submitted with the application for accommodation noted above.